Zsigmond Széchenyi

-Count Zsigmond Széchenyi of Sárvár-Felsővidék (23 January 1898 — 24 April 1967) was a Hungarian hunter, traveler and writer.
-An outstanding figure of the Hungarian hunting culture.
-He hunted in Africa, India, Alaska and various parts of Europe.
-His outstanding hunting trophy is a world record addax.
-His hunting library is the collection of the most significant hunting textbook in Hungary, which can currently be viewed in the Hungarian Museum of Natural History.
+Count Sigmund Széchenyi of Sárvár-Felsővidék (Hungarian: Széchenyi Zsigmond; 23 January 1898 – 24 April 1967) was a Hungarian hunter, traveler and writer.
+He was a main figure of the Hungarian hunting culture, having hunted in Africa, India, Alaska and various parts of Europe.
+His outstanding hunting trophy is a world record addax, and his hunting library is the most significant collection of hunting books in Hungary, which can currently be viewed in the Hungarian Museum of Natural History.

 Biography

 Family and marriages

-Széchenyi was the descendant of the Széchenyi family of the Roman Catholic nobility, Szárvár-Hinterland.
-His father, Count Viktor Széchenyi of Sárvár-Felsővidék (1871–1945), was the chief lord of Fejér County and the free royal city of Székesfehérvár.
-His mother was Count Karolina Ledebur Wicheln (1875–1956).
-His paternal grandparents were Count Dénes Széchenyi (1828–1892), a member of the Main House, Member of Parliament, and Count Mária Hoyos (1838–1926), an imperial and royal palace lady.
-His maternal grandparents were Count János Ledebur Wicheln (1842–1903), imperial and royal chamberlain, ministerial councilor, grand landowner of Mosschau, and Count Czernin von und zu Chudenitz Karonia (1847–1907), imperial and royal palace lady.
-His brothers: Count László Esterházy and Mrs. Countess Sarolta Antónia Széchenyi ("Sarah"), Count Irma Széchenyi, Count Czernin von und Zu Chudenitz Count Márta Széchenyi, and Count Széchenyi.
+He was a descendant of the Széchenyi family of the Roman Catholic nobility, Sárvár-Hinterland.
+His father was Viktor Széchenyi of Sárvár-Felsővidék (1871–1945), Count of Sárvár-Felsővidék and the Lord of Fejér County and the free royal city of Székesfehérvár.
+His mother was Countess Carolina Mária von Ledebur-Wicheln (1875–1956).
+His paternal grandparents were Count Dénes Széchenyi (1828–1892), a member of the Main House and the Parliament, and Countess Mária Hoyos (1838–1926), a noblewoman and member of the royal palace.
+His maternal grandparents were Count Johann von Ledebur-Wicheln (1842–1903), a nobleman, royal chamberlain, and ministerial counselor, and Countess Caroline Czernin of Chudenice (1847–1907), a noblewoman and member of the royal palace.
+He had one brother, Count Antal Széchényi, and three sisters, Countesses Sarolta Antónia Széchenyi ("Charlotte"), Irma Széchényi, and Márta Széchényi.

-Count Zsigmond Széchenyi was the great-grandson of the founder of the Hungarian National Museum, Count Ferenc Széchényi.
-His great-grandfather was Count Lajos Széchényi, who was the brother of Count István Széchenyi, the "greatest Hungarian".
+Sigmund was the great-grandson of Count Ferenc Széchényi, the founder of the Hungarian National Museum, and Count Lajos Széchényi, who was the brother of Count István Széchenyi, a notable historical figure still known to many as "the Greatest Hungarian".

 His first marriage was with Stella Crowther (Wimbledon, London, England, July 24, 1913 – † Henfield, West Sussex, England, December 27, 1990); on June 2, 1936, which happened in the Sigismund Chapel in Buda, Budapest.
-The swearing-in ceremony was performed by Lajos Shvoy, Bishop of Székesfehérvár.
-In afternoon, after the wedding, the wedding crowd had lunch at the Park Club, then the young couple traveled to the village.
-Their son, Count Péter Széchenyi, was born in London on February 4, 1939, and three of them lived in Hungary.
-Stella Crowther and his son Péter Széchenyi moved back to their homeland at the beginning of the war.
-During the siege of Budapest, together with the values of their villa in the name of his wife, their home was burned to the ground, Zsigmond Széchenyi lived in his father's house in Budavár until his deportation.
+The wedding ceremony was performed by Lajos Shvoy, Bishop of Székesfehérvár.
+Following the wedding, the ceremony had lunch at the Park Club, then the young couple traveled to the countryside.
+Their son, Count Péter Széchenyi, was born in London on February 4, 1939, but the three of them lived in Hungary.
+Stella Crowther and his son Péter Széchenyi moved back to her homeland at the beginning of the war.
+During the siege of Budapest, their villa, which was the property of Crowther, was burned to the ground with all their valuables.
+Zsigmond Széchenyi lived in his father's house in Budavár until his deportation.
 On March 13, 1945, he was taken by the Soviet authorities, held in a camp in Tisza Kálmán - Republic Square, and then in Csömör until April 19, 1945.